Reviewed by Tamir Rubin, Head of Product at iPREP • Updated February 2026

 Information Sources

-Disclaimer – All the information and prep materials on iPrep are genuine and were created for tutoring purposes. iPrep is not affiliated with the Elsevier, which is the owner of Evolve system and the HESI assessments, or any other company mentioned.
+Disclaimer – All information and preparation materials on iPREP are provided for tutoring purposes. iPREP is not affiliated with Elsevier (owner of the Evolve platform and HESI assessments) or with any other company mentioned on this site.

 Free HESI practice test: Get to know what the HESI A2 Admissions Assessment will be like by practicing with these sample questions: